Citywide Initiatives

 Program Goals:

-• Encourage youth to take charge of their education and stay focused on their academic success
+• Motivate youth to take ownership of their academic success

-• Provide students with tools to stay on task and bring their best effort to the school year
+• Equip students with the tools to stay focused and achieve their goals

 my brother’s sister’s keeper (MBSK)